jimangel/jimangel.io/content/posts/2020-04-05-jenkins-server-using-terraform.md

 ---
 title: "Low-Cost Public Jenkins Server using Terraform and DigitalOcean"
+description: "How to deploy a Jenkins server on DigitalOcean with Terraform"
 subtitle: "Deploy a public Jenkins server on a $5 DigitalOcean Droplet with `terraform apply`."
 summary: "Deploy a public Jenkins server on a $5 DigitalOcean Droplet with `terraform apply`."
 date: 2020-04-05